diondokter/device-driver/README.md

 at your option.

+All non-code work, unless indicated otherwise, is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/), to be attributed to Dion Dokter & device-driver contributors.

+All trademarks are owned by Dion Dokter.

 ## Contribution

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any code contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

+Similarly, any non-code contribution shall be licenced under CC BY 4.0 and any trademark ownership shall be transferred to Dion Dokter.

+Contributions must be in accordance with the notices in [CONTRIBUTING.md](CONTRIBUTING.md).